jwplayer/ott-web-app/docs/features/video-protection.md

 ### Video access models

-The entitlement service provide signed URL based on the access model:
+The entitlement service provides signed URLs based on the access model:

 - Advertising-based (AVOD): all videos can be accessed, as they are served with advertisements
-- Authentication-based (AUTHVOD): videos can be accessed if the user is loggged in
+- Authentication-based (AUTHVOD): videos can be accessed if the user is logged in
 - Subscription-based (SVOD): videos can be accessed if the user has a valid subscription

-This access model could be stored in the in the [app config](/docs/configuration.md).
+This access model could be stored in the [app config](/docs/configuration.md).

 ### Free content

-I's possible to have free content.
+It's possible to have free content.
 This is indicated with media parameter `requiresSubscription`.

 ### SVOD Optimization

-Notice that each time a user accesses a video, the service would have to check against the subscription provider (e.g., Cleeng) to validate if there is the subscription.
+Notice that each time a user accesses a video, the service would have to check against the subscription provider (e.g., Cleeng) to validate if there is a subscription.
 This request can be slow and might have consumption limits.

 To ensure a fast user experience this subscription status can be stored in ``UserSubscriptionToken``: a signed time-bound claim that the user has valid subscription.
 This claim would be exchanged when signing URLs.